profvjreddi/homepage/content/blog/internships-support-not-define.md

 A 3 month summer internship plus ramp up and wind down time effectively removes about 5 months from the project funding you.
 For a one year grant, that's nearly half the duration.
 This affects not just your timeline, but potentially other students in the lab and future funding prospects.

-I'm not saying you can't do internships - but you need to understand the broader context.
-When you discuss internship timing with your advisor, they're not just thinking about your individual trajectory.
+I'm not saying you can't do internships, but you need to understand the broader context.
+When you discuss internship timing with your advisor, they're not just thinking about your individual progress.
 They're thinking about:

 - Deliverables owed to funding agencies
 - Other students depending on your work